Simranatsingh/TODO_DOM/README.md

- Simple todo app using dom. shows how react works undr the hood
+ Simple todo app using dom. shows how react works under the hood